-• Youth participants' (ages 16-24) compensation must at least be the Florida minimum hourly wage rate and involvement in year-round work activities cannot exceed twenty-five (25) hours per week or a total of 240 hours for the program year.
+• Youth participants' (ages 14-21) compensation must be no less than the Florida minimum hourly wage rate and involvement in year-round work activities cannot exceed twenty-five (25) hours per week or a total of 240 hours for the program year.
 A total of twenty (20) hours must include work readiness/employability skills training and life skills training (the twenty (20) hours are inclusive in the maximum 240 allotted hours).